Black Friday and Cyber Monday scams

 At Nationwide, we're committed to protecting you from fraud scams.
-One of the best ways to keep your personal data and money safe is to make you aware of what to look out for.
+One of the best ways to keep your personal data and money safe is to make sure you’re aware of what to look out for.

 The seller asks you to pay by bank transfer outside of the website, rather than with a secure method like PayPal, credit or debit card.

-You’ve been emailing the seller all along, so you think everything should be fine.
+You’ve been emailing the seller all along, so you believe everything should be fine.
 But as soon as you’ve moved the money from your account, the emails from the seller stop.

 And that bargain you set your heart on never turns up.